Atenrev/daneel/README.md

     }
 }
 ```
-After that, write your learning algorithm in your GameController's script.
+Then, drag Genetic to the scene and write your learning algorithm in your GameController's script.
 For example:
 ``` C#
 private Genetic genetic;
 private GameObject[] samples;